Kerr and Faraday rotations in topological flat and dispersive band structures: Kerr and Faraday Angles

+where the subscripts $s=r, t$ denote the reflected and transmitted components of the electric field for Kerr ($K$) or Faraday ($F$) rotation, respectively.
+Moreover, the superscripts $R$ and $L$ denote right-circular and left-circular polarized components.
+We solve the Maxwell equation with boundary condition that electric field parallel to the surface is continuous, while the magnetization is discontinous due to surface current.
+The electric fields are given by~\cite{johan2021}

 where $\kappa_1=\alpha^{-1}=137$, $\alpha=e^2/(\hbar c)$ is the fine structure constant, and $\sigma_0=e^2/h$.
 The Kerr angle of the flat bands is shown in Fig.~\ref{fig:kerr}(a).
-Below the gap, $\theta_K=\tan^{-1}\left(\alpha^{-1}\right)=\pi/2$ as expected for topological insulators~\cite{Tse2010}.
+Below the gap, $\theta_K=\tan^{-1}\left(\alpha^{-1}\right) \approx \pi/2$ as expected for topological insulators~\cite{Tse2010}.
 This is because below the gap ${\rm Re}\ \sigma_{xx}=0$ and $\kappa_1\gg\sigma_{yx}/\sigma_0$.
 The value of $\theta_K$ below the gap is insensitive to the detailed shape of the band structure as shown in Fig.~\ref{fig:kerr}(b) but depends on the incident angle and the dielectric environment, which are not considered here.
 Above the gap, it changes sign and gradually approaches zero.
 Excitations above the bandwidth do not give a Kerr rotation.
 Apparently the large values of $|\theta_K|$ are proportional to the bandwidth as shown in Fig.~\ref{fig:kerr}(b) as compared to (a).
 The profile of the Faraday angle resembles $-{\rm Re} \ \sigma_{yx}$ up to a constant prefactor.
 At zero frequency, $\theta_F=\tan^{-1}(\alpha)$, as has been shown in Ref.~\cite{Tse2010}.

-Apart from rotation of polarization angles, an anomalous Hall conductivity changes the ellipticity of the electromagnetic waves.
-When the ellipticity $\xi_s\gg 1$, the linearly polarized waves transform into circularly polarized ones.
-As shown in Fig.~\ref{fig:elip}(a) and (b), the reflected waves become largely circular for large window of frequency especially above the band gap.
+Apart from the rotation of the polarization angles, an anomalous Hall conductivity changes the ellipticity of the electromagnetic waves.
+When the ellipticity strongly deviates from unity, the linearly polarized waves transform into circularly polarized ones.
+As shown in Fig.~\ref{fig:elip}(a) and (b), the reflected waves become largely circular for a large window of frequency especially above the band gap.
 Interestingly, the behavior seems insensitive to the bandwidth.
-On the other hand, the transmitted waves remain largely linear except in narrow window of resonance near band gap and band edge for both flat and dispersive bands.
+On the other hand, the transmitted waves remain largely linear except in a narrow window of resonance near band gap and band edge for both flat and dispersive bands [see Fig.~\ref{fig:elip}(c) and (d)].
 These results show that topological materials are useful to convert the polarization in opto-electronic devices.